 Losing a child is a devastating experience and life will never be the same again.
 Please accept our heartfelt condolences for your loss.
-Please also know that you are not alone; Tiny Tickers, our community of supporters and other organisations are here to support you.
+Please also know that you are not alone; Tiny Tickers, our community of supporters, fellow bereaved parents and many other organisations, are here to support you.

 “Eadie is a huge part of our lives and she is always with us.
 I do still feel a physical hole in my heart that will always be there but I have learnt to accept that I can continue living my life without feeling guilty.”Carina, Eadie’s mum

 We have worked with some parents who have been through the loss of a baby to produce this video.
-We hope that it will offer some vital reassurance for other parents at this traumatic time.
+We hope that it will offer some vital reassurance for other bereaved parents at this traumatic time.

 Who can help?

 There are a range of organisations which offer further support and guidance to parents following the loss of a baby.
 These include:

 - Child Bereavement UK run a free Helpline on 0800 02 888 40.
-They have support groups, offer counselling and they can help siblings through a bereavement.
+They have support groups for bereaved parents, offer counselling and they can help siblings through a bereavement.

 - Bliss has a range of information on their website, and a booklet on overcoming loss.